 - Indian and World Geography – Physical, Social, Economic Geography of India and the World

 - Indian Polity and Governance – Constitution, Political System, Panchayati Raj, Public Policy, Rights Issues, etc.

 - Economic and Social Development – Sustainable Development, Poverty, Inclusion, Demographics, Social Sector initiatives, etc.

 In this paper, you should score the cut-off mark (minimum required mark) as prescribed by the commission to clear it.
-(This mark would be revealed only after the final UPSC results are out, after the whole process is done with.)
+(This mark would be revealed only after the final UPSC results are out after the whole process is done with.)
 The UPSC will only reveal whether you qualified or not when the IAS Prelims results are declared.
-Check out the UPSC Prelims cut-off marks trend over the years here.
+Check out the UPSC Prelims cut-off marks in the linked article.

 UPSC Prelims Paper 2

-The second paper is called the General Studies Paper II.
+The second paper is called General Studies Paper-II.
 It is also known as the Civil Services Aptitude Test (CSAT).

 Prelims GS Paper II Syllabus:

 - Interpersonal skills including communication skills;

 - Logical reasoning and analytical ability